Maddie and Wynn

 She heard the door open.

-“Then who’s speaking to me?” her dad asked as he nudged the ‘Maddie-Roll’ to make room for him to sit on her bed.
+“Then who’s speaking to me?” he asked, nudging her over to make room for him to sit on the bed.

 “I already know it.
-We’ve been there lots of times.”
+We’ve been there a hundred times.”

-“Visiting isn’t the same as living someplace.
 I thought you’d be super excited about living in a house.
-No more waiting for elevators while our ice cream cake melts, and GG is going to share her art studio with you.”
+No more waiting for elevators while our ice cream cake melts,” he said, wrapping his arm around her sheeted self, “and GG is making room for you in her art studio.”

-Maddie peeled her protective wrap back to reveal her face and shoulders.
+Maddie peeled the sheet back to reveal her face and shoulders.
 “Why did you pick such a weird career?”

-“Cultural Anthropology is actually a real cool career.
-You travel around the world, live in urban, rural, and remote communities.
-I’ve learned so much about other people’s traditions, religions, fashion, and food preferences — even made many good friends.”
+“Cultural anthropology is actually a cool career.
+You get to travel the world and live in lots of different places.
+Your mom and I have learned a lot about other people’s traditions, food preferences, sports and even fashion.
+We’ve also made a lot of good friends.”

 Maddie lowered the sheet so she could snuggle up beside him.
 “But you always leave me.”

-“We’ve never liked that part of our work.
-But moving to Peru will fix that, and you can finally go to Macchu Pichu and that textile factory in Ollantaytambo[1].”
+“True.
+That’s the negative part.
+But moving to Peru will fix that.
+And we can finally go to Macchu Pichu and the textile factory in Ollantaytambo you talk about.”

 “Why doesn’t GG move here?
-You and mom could go do your research whenever you wanted.”
+If she lived with us, you and mom could go away whenever you wanted, and I wouldn’t have to leave my friends.”

-“Not much work for us here, and besides, I’m ready to go back home.”
+“Not much work for cultural anthropologists who majored in Latin American history in Canada, and besides, I’m ready to go back home.”

 “But it’s not my home.”